astropy/astropy/docs/development/releasing.rst

 #.
 On the github issue tracker, add a new milestone for the next major version.

+#.
+Repeat tbe above steps for the astropy-helpers, using the same version series.

 Maintaining Bug Fix Releases
 ----------------------------